To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Protests spread in support of Hazare, a long-time social activist who dresses in a trademark white kurta, white cap and spectacles in the style of independence leader Mahatma Gandhi.

 In north-east Assam state, thousands of farmers, students and lawyers marched.
-In the financial capital of Mumbai, 500 people carrying the Indian flag and wearing Gandhi caps chanted “I am Anna”.

 “I was forced to pay a bribe while getting my passport approved and I felt helpless,” said student Rahul Acharya (21).
 “This is the time all youngsters should join the movement so that the future would be corruption-free.”